-The aim of this leaflet is to help you make a choice about having a gastroscopy and dilatation of your food pipe (oesophagus).
-This is also known as therapeutic gastroscopy.
-The leaflet describes how the procedure is carried out and explains the benefits and risks.
+The aim of this leaflet is to help you make a choice about having a gastroscopy.
+It describes how a gastroscopy is carried out and explains the benefits and risks.
+It will also help you prepare for the procedure.

-It is important that you follow the instructions given on page 7 about food and drink before the test.
-If you do not, you may find that your procedure has to be rearranged and you may have to return on another day.
+It is important that you follow the instructions on page 6 about food and drink before the test.
+This is for your safety.
+If you do not follow the advice given it may not be possible to do your procedure and you may have to return on another day.